 When we start an engagement I am often asked how long it will take to either fix the problem or make a significant improvement.
 But wait… the red fix engine light went on and you want to know what’s wrong before we have even hooked up the diagnostic machine!
 Do you want to know how much faster the car can go before I have even opened the hood?

 But wait it gets a little more complicated

-As if this wasn’t complex enough already, everyone is now using a series of SaaS tools from code repo to alerting, automations etc. In your Ci/Cd pipeline there may be 5-10 tools on top of the plethora of cloud services.
-If you add in all the software that marketing, sales, support etc uses, then we have a full dog pack to pull the sleigh fast!
+As if this wasn’t complex enough already, everyone is now using a series of SaaS tools from code repo to alerting, automation, etc. In your Ci/Cd pipeline, there may be 5-10 tools on top of the plethora of cloud services.
+If you add in all the software that marketing, sales, support, etc use, then we have a full dog pack to pull the sleigh fast!
 Each of them excels but they are all built differently.
 So, there is a new problem.
 How to harness all the dogs so they pull together right?

 The answer is as much art as it is science.
-It takes feel, patience and a little wizardry.
+It takes a feel, patience, and a little wizardry.
 We see the most success coming with customers who are willing to experiment and try things rather than expect to fix things right away with one solution.

 For example in monitoring, when we implement New Relic it’s not just a matter of installing agents and done.
 It’s about first understanding the stakeholders and what they need to know to be more effective.
 It’s about understanding workflows and business goals.
 The big picture is a human problem!
 To really solve what pole are trying to do, you have to gain visibility into not only the technical environment but the wider business context.

 Moving forward with experimentation